mskordal/my-sel4-projects/myLlvmPass/README.md

 $LLVM_DIR/bin/clang -O0 -fpass-plugin=./libInjectBRAM.so -g ../myLlvmPass/app.c -o app

 ```

-# Prev Pass State 1
+# Version 6 (current)
-The Pass just prints the non-external functions that are being called
+The pass now not only creates a call graph of the functions that are called but
+also enables and starts the performance counters of the PMU.
+When a function
+terminates, the results of 6 events selected and the cpu cycles are sent over to
+the call graph.
+The pass operates on 2 modes.
+On the first mode, the pass
+injects instruction for writing to the HLS IP while on the second mode, it
+injects calls to the software implementation of the HLS IP.
+By
+uncommenting/commenting `#define USE_HLS` on can switch between those 2 modes.
+There is also a define `DEBUG_PRINT`.
+This enables the injection of printfs with
-in the programme.
+desired data in the program for debugging.

-# Prev Pass State 2
-Switched Function pass to a module pass.
-The pass creates a global pointer
-variable and assigns the address `0xa0010000` to it.

-# Prev Pass State 3
+a53 cores which run on ZCU102 support up to 6 simultaneous events to count plus
+CPU cycles.
+To choose the appropriate events, look over the list of events set
+as defines and then switch the defines `EVENT_0` to `EVENT_5` according to the
+events you want to measure.
+CPU cycle counting is always active.

+The pass performs the following actions to the application:
-In main function, the address of the global is loaded to a local pointer, and
+1. In the beginning of the main function it adds calls to the performance
-the then the constant value '1' is written to the address pointed by the local
-pointer.
-This will cause a segmentation when run locally, since there is
-nothing at that address.

-# Prev Pass State 4
-A global variable is created with a virtual address mapped on the physical
-address of the HLS design (must be mapped from within the app).
-The pass adds a
-code sequence on the prologue of each function and after every function call.
-The sequence consists of 3 parts
-1. The first block allocates a local variable
+   counters initialization.
+2. Then for every function listed in `functions.txt`, in the beginning it will
+   create local variables, and will send the function ID and event IDs to the
-2. The second block spinlocks on the idle bit of the HLS control signals until
+   HLS.
+If `USE_HLS` is set, the pass will also spin on the idle bit of the
-   the idle bit is 1
-3. The third block writes a positive function ID at the function prologue or
-   0 after a function call, the physical address of the BRAM and then sets
+   hardware to make sure multiple writes will not overlap and corrupt the data.
+   After that, it injects calls that resets the counters to start counting from
-   to 1 the control bit of the control signals of the HLS which is supposed
+   the beginnig of the function.
-   to send the data across.
-It is not tested yet
+3. In the body of those functions and main, the pass searches for calls to those
+   same functions.
+Before each call instruction, the pass stores the current
+   event values since when the function will be called, the counters will be
+   reset.
+Then right after the call, the pass loads the global variable values
+   that held the callee's values to add them to the local function's values and
+   also send those global values to HLS to store the event counts for that
+   callee.
+4. Before the return instruction of every function, the pass stores current
+   event counts to the global variables.
+5. For the software HLS mode, the pass also injects the call graph print before
+   the return of main.

-# Prev Pass state 5
+# Version 5
 The pass inject instructions to a source file. at the prologue of each function
 and after a function has returned.
 These instructions write to the HLS IP either
 the function ID being called during the prologue or 0 to notify that a function